History of Goslar: Roman and Saxon times

-From Roman times, the Harz mountains was an important area for ore mining.
+From Roman times, the Harz mountains were an important area for ore mining.
 For example, settlements appeared here and at the edge of the Harz where ore was processed and refined into metals.
-Archaeological finds from England show that many Anglo-Saxon grave goods, like the sword found in London, were made of the metal from ore extracted in the Harz.
+Archaeological finds from England show that many Anglo-Saxon grave goods, like the sword found in London, were made of metal from ore extracted in the Harz.

 The town of Goslar emerged from one of these settlements on the northern edge of the Harz Mountains, founded in AD 922 in the reign of Henry I of East Francia (Henry the Fowler), according to Saxon tradition.
 The first written record, for Otto II, does not appear until 979.
 In 934, it is likely that a royal castle was built on the hill of the Georgenberg and, from 968, the mining industry at Rammelsberg was developed.
-The mineworkers need for this industry lived in Bergedorf around the church of St. John.
+The mineworkers needed for this industry lived in Bergedorf around the church of St. John.
 The embossed silver Otto Adelheid pennies made of Goslar silver are the first tangible evidence of the mining industry.
 The onset of metallurgy around 990 required professional tradesmen who were distinguished from the native Saxons as "Franks" and settled on the so-called Frankenberg.